 Either way, if we want to save ourselves from romantic martyrdom, it’s wisdom to get involved in events where only remote workers are going to be.
 Why not become a regular at some of the events that happen annually or attend a regular meetup that happens where you are right now?
 If you’re not ready to take the plunge and fully commit to a travelling tribe as it were, this a great way to start (check out some great events coming up this year for digital nomads here) .

-#5 Travel with groups for extended periods of time
+#5 Travel with groups for an extended period of time

 So what’s the answer then?